 Because of these five criteria, I tend to find myself seeking out wines from the Old World, especially certain pockets in Italy, France, Spain, Austria and Germany.
 In the New World, I tend to gravitate to cooler climates, such as Oregon, coastal regions of California, New Zealand’s Central Otago, and the upper valleys of Chile.

-For a quick run-down on what my wine ratings mean, visit the How I Rate Wine page.
+For a quick run-down on what my wine ratings mean, visit the How We Rate Wine page.